 The Green River andwoodlands that occur along its banks provide vital water, food, and shelter for many wildlife species that otherwise could not survive in the harsh surrounding environment.
 Whether you’re seeking a chance to view numerous wildlife and plant species, an opportunity to hunt and fish, spectacular scenery for photography, or simply a place for a quiet walk in the woods, Ouray National Wildlife Refuge offers all this and more.

 The mission of the National Wildlife Refuge System is to administer a national network of lands and waters for the conservation, management and, where appropriate, restoration of the fish, wildlife and plant resources and their habitats within the United States for the benefit of present and future generations of Americans.

 Other Facilities in this Complex

 Ouray National Wildlife Refuge is managed as part of the Lower Green River National Wildlife Refuge Complex.
-This Complex also includes Browns Park National Wildlife Refuge and several Green River easement parcels.
+The Complex includes Browns Park National Wildlife Refuge and several Green River wetland easement parcels.